 Stealing Secret Santa

 And this is where the modern thieving aspect begins.
-Rather than accept the gift chosen by Santa’s helper, recipients can steal a previously opened present.
-The person who loses their gift gets another from the pile.
+Rather than accept the gift chosen by Santa’s helper, recipients can steal a previously opened one.
+The person who loses their Kringle gift gets another from the pile.
 But that, too, can be thieved by the next recipient in line!
 By being the first name drawn from the hat, you’ll likely end up with the gift nobody wants.
 In my case, I feared another hairbrush or, my nightmare, a fondue set.

 The Modern Spirit of Xmas

 As it transpired, everyone had fun with the Kringle, particularly Santa’s happy little helper.
-I got Jimmy Barnes’s Working Class memoirs—despite a thwarted attempt to steal them—and my son received the promise of a cash exchange from me for his unwanted pair of size-XL cycling shorts.
+I got Jimmy Barnes’s Working Class memoirs—despite a thwarted attempt to steal them.
+And my son received the promise of a cash exchange from me for his unwanted pair of size-XL cycling shorts.

 Call me Ebenezer, but I still say bah humbug!
 However, respecting the majority, I grudgingly accept nowadays the spirit of Xmas is giving, receiving and stealing—at least when it comes to Kris Kringles.